Fred Brocklehurst

 Frederick Brocklehurst (1866–1926) was a British political activist best known for his early involvement in the socialist movement.

 Brocklehurst began working in a silk mill when only ten years old.
 He subsequently worked at the presses of the Manchester Courier newspaper, before obtaining a scholarship to Queens' College, Cambridge, where he graduated in law.
 An activist in the Labour Church, he returned to Manchester after John Trevor passed the church leadership to him.
 He was a founder member of the Independent Labour Party (ILP), and in 1894 was elected to its national council.

 Brocklehurst stood for the ILP in Bolton at the 1895 general election.
 In 1896, Brocklehurst was arrested and imprisoned for giving a speech at Boggart Hole Clough Park, on behalf of the ILP.
 This was in contravention of a controversial new bylaw prohibiting public speaking in Manchester's parks.
-However, public opinion was with Brocklehurst and in 1897, he was elected to Manchester City Council, defeating the chairman of the parks committee.
+However, public opinion was with Brocklehurst and in 1897, he was elected to Manchester City Council for Harpurhey Ward, defeating the chairman of the Parks Committee.
 He was also elected to the Manchester School Board, on which he campaigned against school fees and subsidies for religious schools.
 He became well known for proposing improved sporting and recreational facilities for the city.